Poisoning Statistics, 2019 Washington, DC Metro Area

 - 75% of poison exposures involved people who swallowed a drug or poison.
 People were also poisoned by inhalation and through exposures to the skin or eyes.

-- 66% of poison exposures were safely managed over the phone and did not need medical treatment in a health care facility.
-However, 83% of those who called a poison center first, before going to a health care facility were safety treated at home.
-This number increases to 91% for pediatric poisonings when the Poison Center is consulted first, before other medical intervention is sought.
+- 70% of poison exposures were safely managed over the phone and did not need medical treatment in a health care facility.
+However, 85% of those who called a poison center first, before going to a health care facility were safety treated at home.
+This number increases to nearly 94% when the Poison Center is consulted before other medical intervention is sought in pediatric poisonings.

 Poisoned?
 Get Expert Help.